tony-hong/mllv-uds/README.md

 ## Contact

-If you have any questions or concerns, please contact us via emails.
+If you have any questions or concerns, please contact us via email.
 We look forward to seeing you at the discussion!

 **Xudong Hong**: xhong@coli.uni-saarland.de

 **Ruitao Feng**: fruitao@coli.uni-saarland.de

-## (The followling is under construction.
+## (The following is under construction.
 Please stay tuned. )

 ## Discussion Format